 - Most Local Authority pensions

-If you are not certain which category your pension falls into, check your P60 or pension statement.
-True Government Service pensions are usually clearly labelled.
-If you are in any doubt, contact your pension provider directly before completing your return.
+If you are not certain, check your P60 or pension statement.
+If in any doubt, contact your pension provider directly before completing your return.

-What to look for on the P60
+What to Look for on Your P60

 How to Declare It on Your French Return

-Enter the gross amount (before UK tax — see Common Mistakes below) in Section 1 — Pensions, retraites et rentes.
+Form 2047 — Section 1 Enter the gross amount (before UK tax) in Section 1 — Pensions, retraites et rentes.
+Tick the "Revenus de la fonction publique" (public service income) box — not "Privé."

-Enter the same gross amount in Box 8TK on Form 2042.
-This box lists income giving a tax credit equal to the French tax — it is the mechanical off-switch that ensures no French income tax is charged on this amount.
+Box 8TK — The Off-Switch Enter the same gross amount in Box 8TK.
+This tells the system to apply a tax credit equal to the French tax — ensuring no French income tax is charged.
+Without it, the system may tax income it should not.

 Social Charges — Better News Than Most Pensions

-For a full explanation of social charges and the S1, see our guides to social charges in France and the S1 explained.
+See our guides to social charges in France and the S1 explained.

 | Pension | Box on 2042 | Treatment | Social Charges |